August 1, 2016

 Faculty members scheduled for reappointment or tenure review as per the guidelines below must submit an RTP file and must be evaluated on schedule.
 This includes all reviews for reappointment as well as tenure in the sixth probationary year (includes years for which service credit was granted) .

-Early tenure is tenure granted before completion of six probationary years.
-Early promotion is promotion in advance of tenure or before completion of the fifth year in rank.
+Early tenure is granted before completing six probationary years.
+Early promotion is in advance of tenure or before completing the fifth year in rank.
 Standards for early tenure and/or promotion are significantly higher than those standards applied in a normal timeline, as described in Section 5.0 of the University RTP Policy (PS 09-10).

 The following apply to candidates seeking early tenure and/or early promotion: